norcams/docs-enduser/docs/create-virtual-machine.rst

 This is where you select the flavor for the virtual machine, i.e. a pre-defined set of compute resources.
-In our example, we've selected the "Small" flavor, which is just enough to run our Fedora instance.
+In our example, we've selected the "Small" flavor, which is just enough to run our CentOS instance.

 When finished with this tab, select the next, "Networks":